10 Rare Animals of the Peruvian Jungle that You Didn´t Know!

 10. Wood-eating catfish

 Discovered in the Peruvian Amazon, they use their teeth to tear organic matter from the surface of the wood.
 For that, his denture is oval, being covered with a kind of firm armor that serves as protection.
+They are one of the rare animals of Peruvian Jungle.

 We must emphasize that the animal uses its four jaws in order to crush wood and extract the food it needs.
 In fact, it has a teething pattern that is unique in its kind: according to scientists, the fish has bacteria in its intestine that are responsible for processing the cellulose that contains the wood.
 The digestion will last for four hours, although in the end you will get what you are looking for.